It's important to focus on career, but not at the expense of your dating life.

 When I was in my 20s and mid 30s, I thought time was on my side, not realizing the consequences of focusing on my career at the expense of my love life.
 I truly believed I could have it all, but that I didn't have to work for it all at once.
-I threw myself into my career and was promoted to positions of greater responsibility.
-In my jobs, I knew what to do and how to do things.
+I threw myself into my career and quickly received promotions to positions of greater responsibility.
+In my various jobs, I knew what to do and how to do things.
 The more I focused, the more successful I became.
 Focusing my attention and energy on my professional life made me feel good about myself.

 How Choices Add Up

 Each individual choice results in a desired or undesired outcome.
 On the surface, individual choices don't seem like a very big deal.
 But in the long run, when added together, they can have a tremendous impact on your love life.
 Here are a couple of scenarios people find themselves in when they assume 30 is the new 20.

 Scenario #1 is about making momentary decisions about your love life when you're young, like hanging out and hooking up, or spending time with men who act like your boyfriend... but really aren't.
 Does this rings true for you?
 Spending your time, attention and energy with these men takes you further away from men better suited for you.
 The further off the path you go, the harder it is to get back on.
 And while it's harder to get back on, it's easier to feel disillusioned and jaded about love.
 When you're disillusioned and jaded, the energy you give off won't attract high quality men.